Selection Principles for Gaia: Summary and Conclusion

 We believe this model - sequential selection combined with `memory' can provide a plausible explanation for why Gaia is observed on Earth and why Earth's history has unfolded as it has - where useful innovations seem to have seldom been lost but rather built upon e.g. photosynthesis required the earlier evolution of at least two types of anoxygenic photosynthesis reaction centres and pigment synthesis pathways \cite{Canfield:2006}, see also the idea of `evolutionary learning' in \cite{Watson:2016}.
 These innovations then provide the means to realise the bio-geophysical feedback loops by which Gaia maintains herself.

 These ideas also have a number of implications for our search for life on other planets and the so-called Fermi Paradox \cite{Goldblatt:2015, Lenardic:2016}.
-If this process occurs, the longer life has persisted on a planet the longer it is likely to keep persisting, so older inhabited planets would be more likely to host significant diversity and complexity.
+If Entropic Gaia is correct, the longer life has persisted on a planet the longer it is likely to keep persisting and growing in diversity and abundance, so older inhabited planets would be more likely to host diverse and complex life.